Mary Semans: College and later life

 In 1935 she enrolled at Duke's Women's College where she met Josiah Charles Trent, a then medical student who eventually became the chief of Duke Hospital's Division of Thoracic Surgery.
 Mary and Josiah married in 1938 and together they had four daughters.
 The next year, Mary graduated from Duke, receiving a degree in Art History.
 However, just nine years later in 1948, Josiah died of lymphoma, leaving Mary a widow with four girls.

 Pushed by her mother and with the support of her childhood governess, Mary went back to Duke University as a student for three more semesters.
 While back at Duke, she met James Hustead Semans, a urologic surgeon visiting from Atlanta.
 Five years later Mary remarried to James, who that year joined Duke's medical faculty.
 Together they had three children.

 Exposure to the arts

-Later in life Semans would be known for her support of the arts, a love for which she claimed to have had her entire life.
+Later in life Semans was known for her support of the arts, a love for which she said she had had her entire life.

 Growing up in New York City, Semans listened daily to her mother's opera singing and took private piano and dance lessons of her own.
 This exposure to music, along with frequent trips with her governess to opera houses, theatres, and the Metropolitan Museum of Art gave Semans an appreciation for art at an early age.
 While at one point she considered becoming a professional pianist, Semans stopped playing in college, a decision she said she later regretted.
 In an interview with North Carolina public television, Semans said that her love of the arts in combination with the Carolina area's lack of support for them inspired much of her philanthropic work.